-- Work at project sites from 9am-4pm (with a half day Friday).
+- Work at project sites from 9am-4pm (with on half work day).

 Motown Mission accommodations for large groups in the Summertime are at Metropolitan UMC in the New Center Area of Detroit.
 We use a number of Sunday School rooms there as dormitories.
 We have access to about 50 beds, 40 air mattresses and 20 cots for use by those in need.
-Youth and any adults who would like to bring air mattresses are invited to do so.
+Participants who would like to bring their own air mattresses or cots are invited to do so.
 Guys and girls usually are on two separate floors.
 Showers are in the basement by the gymnasium and are individual stalls.
-Meals are included in the $275/person cost (Sunday Dinner - through Saturday breakfast) except dinner on your half work day.
+All meals are included in the $299/person cost (Sunday Dinner - through Saturday breakfast) except dinner on your half work day.
 Lunches are made and bagged in the mornings and taken to the work sites, and dinners are cooked and provided by Motown Mission staff and/or volunteers from supporting churches.

 All groups will be engaged in economic disaster recovery work projects.
 Motown Mission Experience partners with home repair agencies in the Joy-Southfield, Brightmoor, and Wyoming-Plymouth neighborhoods of Detroit, MI.
 These partners prepare lists of work projects, home owners, and other volunteers that we partner with for work projects.
 Other partner organizations include feeding and greening ministries like the NOAH Project, Michigan Urban Farming Initiative, and more.
 Motown works with each group to match your skill level and interests with appropriate projects.
 More intensive home repair/construction projects are reserved for older or more experienced groups.

 Subscribe to Motown Mission Emails